 As cities grapple with climate change, population growth, and urbanization, subways are poised to play a central role in shaping the future of transportation.
 Emerging technologies like hyperloops, electric trains, and green infrastructure are redefining what subways can achieve.
 For example, the Shanghai Metro is investing in solar-powered stations, while the Singapore Mass Rapid Transit (MRT) is experimenting with AI-driven predictive maintenance to reduce downtime.

 Sustainability is also driving innovation.
 Subways are being designed to minimize their environmental footprint, with features like energy-efficient lighting, regenerative braking systems, and green roofs.
 These efforts align with global goals to reduce carbon emissions and create more livable cities.
+Electric trains and AI maintenance are the near-term expression of where public transportation is heading as cities balance climate goals with the practical demands of growing ridership.

 To stay ahead of the curve, commuters and city planners alike are turning to apps like SimpleTransit, which provides real-time updates, route planning, and accessibility information.
 As subways continue to evolve, tools like SimpleTransit ensure that they remain user-friendly and responsive to the needs of modern travelers.